{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Eventually, some employers or other senior-level positions may want to consider passing leadership responsibilities down to another high-performing employee.
 However, choosing the next employee to take on a higher level of responsibility is not a quick and easy decision.

 Succession planning, a much more carefully organized employee development plan process, can be a long-term decision.
-Considering the weight of the decision succession planning can yield, employers should organize the following steps to ensure a successful transition:
+Considering the weight of the decision, employers should organize the following steps to ensure a successful transition:

 • Identify the positions that will need to be filled